devgateway/www.developmentgateway.org/_posts/2006-12-06-tejari-partners-with-dg-to-create-manshoori-online-government-tender-service.md

 old_path: news/tejari-partners-development-gateway-foundation-create-manshoori-online-government-tender-servic
 title: Tejari Partners with Development Gateway Foundation to Create ‘Manshoori’ Online Government Tender Service for Middle East Market
-lede: DUBAI, United Arab Emirates – In concurrence with the Arab Strategy Forum, a new online government tender information service in Arabic and English will be launched through a partnership between Tejari and the Development Gateway Foundation.
+excerpt: DUBAI, United Arab Emirates – In concurrence with the Arab Strategy Forum, a new online government tender information service in Arabic and English will be launched through a partnership between Tejari and the Development Gateway Foundation.
 The new ‘Manshoori’ service, based on the state-of-the-art dgMarket tender publishing